jacksund/simmate/docs/getting_started/run_a_workflow/configure_potcars.md

 # Configuring Potentials (for VASP users)

+!!! warning
-> :warning: once Simmate switches from VASP to a free DFT alternative, this section of the tutorial will be optional and removed.
+    once Simmate switches from VASP to a free DFT alternative, this section of the tutorial will be optional and removed.

 VASP is a very popular software for running DFT calculations, but our team can't install it for you because VASP is commercially licensed (i.e. you need to [purchase it from their team](https://www.vasp.at/), which we are not affiliated with).
 Simmate is working to switch to another DFT software -- specifically one that is free/open-source, that can be preinstalled for you, and that you can use on Windows+Mac+Linux.
 Until Simmate reaches this milestone, you'll have to use VASP.
 We apologize for the inconvenience.